eclipse/vorto/generators/org.eclipse.vorto.codegen.webui/Readme.md

-# AngularJS Web UI Generator
+# Web-based Device Dashboard

-The generator creates an AngularJS web application that fetches device data from a IoT Cloud Platform and visualizes its data using various UI widgets.
+The generator creates a web device dashboard that fetches device data from a configured IoT Cloud Platform and visualizes its data.

 The generator produces:

-* Device Data UI based on AngularJS
+* Device Data UI widgets
 * Device Data Integration with an IoT Cloud Platform backend, supporting
     * Bosch IoT Suite
 * Device Data Persistence, including historical data